Linaro/OpenCSD/README.md

                     __Update__: Docs: Update to reflect new exception flag.
 Update test program example to reflect latest output.
                     __Bugfix__: ETM v4: Valid trace info packet was not handled correctly (0x01, 0x00).
                     __Bugfix__: ETM v4: Error messaging on commit stack overflow.
+- _Version 0.12.1_: __Update__: build: remove -g option from release build.
+                    __Update__: tests: Snapshots can now use generic arch+profile names rather than core names, e.g. ARMv8-A
+                    __Bugfix__: Instruction decode - v8.3 B[L]A{A|B}[Z] instructions mis-identified.
+                    __Bugfix__: Transition from A64 to A32 can be mis-decoded if the trace implementation represents the transition as an individual address packet followed by a context packet.

 Licence Information